duqueuniverso/duqueuniverso/README.md

 ### About me

-- 📚 I'm a analysis and systems development student at Faculdades Oswaldo Cruz (2020)
+- 📚 I'm a analysis and systems development student at São Judas Tadeu University (2020 - 2022)
 - 🔭 I already worked as a Tester of Machine Learning and Big Data Technologies.
-Currently workin at everis Brazil as QA Engineer.
+Currently workin as QA Engineer at PagSeguro (UOL).
 - 💚 I’m currently learning React and others frontend technologies.
 - 👯 I’m looking to collaborate on a open-source test case manager for small teams at big companies.
 - 💬 Ask me about blockchain, backend technologies, Machine Learning & Deep Learning Engineering and Neural Networks